SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 Database Definitions
 ====================

+The so-called `experiment module <../../../documentation/build/html/experiment.html#experiment>`_ contains the basic tools necessary for handling the database of experimental results.
 The SModelS database collects experimental results from both ATLAS and CMS, which are used to compute the experimental constraints on specific models.
 Starting with version 1.1, the SModelS database includes two types of experimental constraints: